maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `KEY$` was also used on the APF Imagination Machine, but this used *dexp* as a parameter selecting a device, 0 was the keyboard, and 1 and 2 were the right and left controllers.

-AppleSoft BASIC and Apple Business BASIC used the `GET` *sexp* statement for this functionality.

-A number of BASICs, including AppleSoft, Apple Business, Atari, BBC, etc., also used the `GET` statement for similar functionality, but most of these waited for a keystroke before continuing, and thus did not serve exactly the same purpose.
+A number of BASICs, including AppleSoft, Apple Business, Atari, BBC, etc., also used the `GET` statement for similar functionality.
+Some of these waited for a keystroke before continuing, and thus did not serve exactly the same purpose.
 On these platforms, `INKEY$` was often implemented using `USR` or `PEEK`.
 On AppleSoft, one could optionally use an *aexp*, with some caveats.
 Apple versions also did not echo the typed character.

+#### See also:

+* INPUT
+* GET

 <!-- TOC --><a name="instrindexpos"></a>
 ### \[`INSTR`|`INDEX`|`POS`\](*sexp1*,*sexp2*[,*aexp*])